plutomi/plutomi/README.md

 - `yarn spellcheck` - Mkae srue you didn't goof up a wrod

 - `yarn aws:login` - Login to AWS with your credentials using SSO

   - To setup AWS with SSO, you can check [this tutorial](https://docs.sst.dev/setting-up-aws#create-a-management-account)

-- `yarn deploy:dev/stage/prod` - Deploy to the specified environment
+- `yarn deploy:dev/stage/prod` - Deploy to the specified environment.
+TODO: Remove cdk.context.json and make sure that docker is running if deploying locally.

 <a name="language-tooling-infra"></a>